PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

     - Execute the following command:
     `curl http://<APP 1 Private IP>`
     - This East-West traffic coming from the App 2 and destined to App 1 goes via the Transit gateway to be inspected by the Firewall.

+4. Inbound, Outbound and East-West Traffic isolation (Advanced):
+    - To isolate your inbound, outbound and east-west traffic, you can associate specific endpoints to sub-interfaces.
+    - Follow the document to learn more about this feature: [Associate a VPC-Endpoint with a VM-Series Sub-interface](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/set-up-the-vm-series-firewall-on-aws/vm-series-integration-with-gateway-load-balancer/integrate-the-vm-series-with-an-aws-gateway-load-balancer/associate-a-vpc-endpoint-with-a-vm-series-interface.html)

 **With this you inspected Inbound, Outbound and East-West traffic on the Application with VM-Series Firewall.**